-Submit official transcripts from high school
+- Submit official transcripts from high school and post-secondary education, as applicable. - Submit a letter from a work or school related reference that highlights the applicant's preparedness for an academically challenging program and for a career as a Registered Nurse. - Submit a letter of interest indicating why they are pursuing a career in nursing - Submit a copy of immunization records showing proof of compliance with the NWT Immunization Schedule published by the Department of Health and Social Services, and evidence of tuberculosis screening.

-and post-secondary education, as applicable.
+A record of certain offences may prevent candidates from completing all elements of the program, in particular, working with clients and securing practicum placements (see Aurora College Policy C.21 Practicums/ Internships).
+As the program is practice based, including working with clients, a satisfactory Criminal Records and Vulnerable Sector Check is mandatory.

-- Submit a letter from a work or school related reference that highlights the applicant's preparedness for an academically challenging program and for a career as a Registered Nurse. - Submit a satisfactory Criminal Records with Vulnerable Sector Check. - Submit a copy of immunization records showing proof of compliance with the NWT Immunization Schedule published by the Department of Health and Social Services, and evidence of tuberculosis screening. - A record of certain offences may prevent candidates from completing all elements of the program, in particular, working with clients and securing practicum placements (see Aurora College Policy C.21 Practicums/Internships).
-As the program is practice based, including working with clients, a satisfactory Criminal Records and Vulnerable Sector Check is mandatory. - Prior to working with clients, students must have submitted their Criminal Records and Vulnerable Sector Check, proof of CPR/First Aid certification, and current immunization record.
-These are typically required to be submitted by the end of September.
+Prior to working with clients, students must have submitted their Criminal Records and Vulnerable Sector Check, proof of Heart & Stroke Foundation Basic Life Support or St. John Ambulance Level C CPR/First Aid certification or equivalence, and an up-to-date immunization record.
+These are typically required to be submitted by the end of September in year 1 and reviewed annually for currency.